BLADDER CONVERSION - YES OR NO?

 Some things that make you go, Hmmm, Ohh, Mo Money, & Doh.

-• Smaller inside reservoir diameter means less friction.
+Smaller inside reservoir diameter means less friction.
 The earlier year WP shocks and currently other brands still have a smaller diameter reservoir than we tested.
 Less surface area = less friction.
-Less than the current bladder shock?
-Could be.
+As compliant as a bladder shock?
+But there is also a smaller piston so that takes more pressure to move it due to smaller surface area.

-• The bladder shock holds a little bit more oil.
+The bladder shock holds a little bit more oil.
 Enough to help cooling?
 In this case it was only 20cc's but we are inside the shock at least once a week.
-We chose the bladder in this case.
+We chose the bladder in this case for longer races.

-• The 2024 Xact wp shock has a monster diameter reservoir.
-Way more friction.
-Doh?
+The 2024 Xact wp shock has a monster diameter reservoir.
+More surface friction but also larger surface area for nitrogen ?

 Bottom Line